Don’t Miss Out on Tax-Advantaged Retirement Savings Opportunities

 Types of Tax-Advantaged Retirement Accounts

-If an employer offers a 401(k) plan, it can be an easy way to set aside money for retirement.
+Larger businesses and corporations often offer their employees access to 401(k) plans, a type of retirement savings plan named for the part of the IRS code that established it.
 Nonprofit employers, schools and governments may offer a similar account called a 403(b).
 What’s more, many employers match all or part of employee contributions, giving an extra boost for retirement.

 Employee contributions to a 401(k) or a 403(b) are made pretax, so they can lower taxable income now.
-If permitted by the plan, participants age 50 or over at the end of the calendar year also may be able to make catch-up contributions up to $7,500 in 2023.
+The annual contribution limit is $23,500 for 2025.
+If permitted by the plan, participants age 50 and over at the end of the calendar year also may be able to make catch-up contributions up to $7,500 in 2025.

 Traditional IRAs and Roth IRAs